Uberspace/lab/source/guide_cryptpad.rst

 Customization
 =============

-For any futher configuration or customization you should have a look at the `Wiki`_.
+For any futher configuration or customization you should have a look at the `Cryptpad Wiki`_.

 Updates
 =======